 So how does this Startup Marketing Automation Engine work today?
 We’ve been ‘Live’ for two weeks.
 Here's my latest Marketing Operations company-wide report;

-- InPost has yielded 125 leads and counting since going live two weeks ago, through contacts downloading the Report through our promotions.
-Seventy-seven of those are Marketing Qualified Leads: We have brought the cost per lead down from £25/Lead to £6.25.
+- InPost has yielded 125 leads and counting since going live two weeks ago through contacts downloading the Report through our promotions.
+Seventy-seven of those are Marketing Qualified Leads: We have reduced the cost per lead from £25/Lead to £6.25.

-- We have put together a comprehensive plan to promote, market and generate leads for our new contactless returns, ‘Instant Drop.’ campaign.
+- We have created a comprehensive plan to promote, market and generate leads for our new contactless returns, the ‘Instant Drop.’ campaign.